 Reporting golden parachute payments.
 Golden parachute payments to employees must be reported on Form W-2.
 See the General Instructions for Forms W-2 and W-3 for details.
-For nonemployee reporting of these payments, see Box 7.
-Nonemployee Compensation in the Instructions for Form 1099-MISC.
+For nonemployee reporting of these payments, see the Instructions for Forms 1099-MISC and 1099-NEC.